m-bo-one/Stalker_GAMMA_MBo_Addons/mods/Arena_Rebalance/README.md

 MOD SHOULD be loaded after:
  - Grok's and Darkasleif's Armor Exchange (because of character_desc_bar.xml, it has some fixes for arena communities or simply factions)

-### Requirements:
- - G.A.M.M.A (with love made only currently for this Anomaly modpack)

 ### Current Arena fixes:
  - rework items unequipment (currently all will be in the arena box after the match);
  - automatically equip items on arena (totally, I frustrated about this, why it was not designed);